theolivenbaum/resin/README.md

 	    }
 	}

-Here is a huge number of those documents:
+Here's a huge number of documents:

 	var docs = GetHugeNumberOfDocs();